DCC: Data-Centric Compilation of Machine Learning Kernels for Processing-In-Memory Architectures: Conclusion

 \section{Conclusion}

-We observe that Host xPU processor and PIM cores require different data layouts to fully leverage their respective memory bandwidth, necessitating data rearrangements that pose significant performance and programmability challenges.
-We also find that compute code optimization and data rearrangements are interdependent, requiring joint optimization for efficient ML kernel execution on PIM devices.
-To this end, we design \SysName, a data-centric ML compiler for PIM systems. \SysName \emph{co-optimizes} compute code and data rearrangement strategies in a unified tuning process to minimize end-to-end execution time.
-Our evaluations across diverse ML kernels demonstrate that \SysName significantly improves performance on HBM-PIM up to \kernelmaxhbmpimgpuspeedup× speedup (\kernelavghbmpimgpuspeedup× average) over GPU and on AttAcc up to \kernelmaxattaccgpuspeedup× speedup (\kernelavgattaccgpuspeedup× average) over GPU in ML kernels. \SysName on AttAcc accelerates end-to-end LLM inference up to \inferenceMaxattaccgpuspeedup× speedup (\inferenceAvgattaccgpuspeedup× average).
+We observe that Host xPU processor and PIM cores require different data layouts, necessitating data rearrangements that pose significant performance challenges in ML kernels.
+We also find that data rearrangement and compute code optimization are interdependent.
+To this end, we design \SysName, a data-centric ML compiler for PIM systems, that \emph{co-optimizes} compute code and data rearrangement strategies in a unified tuning process. \SysName enables up to \kernelmaxhbmpimgpuspeedup$\times$ speedup over GPU on HBM-PIM and up to \kernelmaxattaccgpuspeedup$\times$ speedup over GPU on AttAcc for ML kernels. \SysName on AttAcc accelerates end-to-end LLM inference by up to \inferenceMaxattaccgpuspeedup$\times$.
 We hope our work encourages further research on compilation tools for ML kernels on PIM systems.
-We hope our work encourages further research on compilation and performance tuning tools to improve programmability and performance for emerging ML operators and models on PIM architectures.